Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Introduction

 The emergent Bose-Fermi supersymmetry SU($N|1$) in the SU($N$) Kondo-Heisenberg model, which is a variant of the SU($N$) Kondo-lattice model, will be discussed in Sec.~\ref{sec:SUSY}.
-The main results and some technical details are summarized in Sec.~\ref{sec:conclusion} and the appendices, respectively.
+The main results and some technical details are summarized in Sec.~\ref{sec:conclusion} and in the Appendixes, respectively.